 - In the Catskills, fracking fears have already impacted the real estate market even though the state has yet to make a determination on whether to allow drilling.
 The prospect that the state will open the region to drilling, as the New York Times reported, “has spooked potential buyers” in upstate New York.
 The Times story also quoted a realtor who shut down her business In Wayne County, Penn.
 Agents there, the woman said, are having trouble selling rural properties “because people don’t want to be anywhere near the drilling.”

 - A study conducted by researchers at Duke University found that the risks and potential liabilities of drilling outweigh economic benefits like lease payments and potential economic development in Washington County, Penn.
-Even though lease payments can add overall value to homes with wells drilled on them, the possibility of contaminated water decreases property value by an average of 24 percent.
-The boost that comes from signing a lease offsets the increases, leaving a net decrease in value of 13 percent.
+Even though lease payments can add overall value to homes with wells drilled on them, the possibility of contaminated water decreases property value by an average of 24 percent, leaving a net decrease in value of 13 percent.

 - A 2010 study of the Texas real estate market in the heavily drilled suburban-Dallas area near Flower Mound concluded that homes valued at more than $250,000 and within 1,000 feet of a drilling pad or well site saw values decrease by 3 to 14 percent.